 For many of us, inflation is only truly visible in the long-run.
 This analogy hopefully clarifies how gold hedges against inflation.
-Imagine if we pay for bread in gold: at a price of $2.40 today, one loaf of bread would be worth approximately 0.39 grams of gold.
-In 30 years, the current price ($2.40) should logically should not be able to buy a loaf of bread.
-However, if we had 0.39 grams of gold, which is worth one loaf of bread today, we would very likely be able to purchase a loaf of bread in 30 years.
+Imagine if we pay for bread in gold: at a price of $2.60 today, one loaf of bread would be worth approximately 0.39 grams of gold.
+In 30 years, the current price ($2.60) should logically should not be able to buy a loaf of bread.
+However, if we had 0.39 grams of gold, which is worth one loaf of bread today, we would very likely be able to purchase the same loaf of bread in 30 years.

-Real estate can also be a good hedge on inflation.
-This works when you think of real estate as a commodity, to live in, work out of and participate in leisure activities at.
-As inflation drives up the price of goods and services, the price of this commodity should also rise in tandem as demand should remain fairly consistent.
+Real estate can also be a good hedge against inflation.
+This works when we think of real estate as a commodity, to live in, work out of and participate in leisure activities at.
+As inflation drives up the price of goods and services, the price of such a commodity should also rise in tandem as demand should remain fairly consistent.

 Inflation not only affects the prices of goods and services, but also the wages of employees to be able to still afford those goods and services.
 This means that as long as there is demand for a certain property, it will likely continue to act as a good hedge against inflation.

 When we invest in companies, we aren’t just blindly hoping to make money.
 The reason businesses are able to protect our money is because they have to remain profitable to survive in the long-term.
 Thus, they must pass on increasing costs to consumers when inflation eats away at their profitability.

 This is the same for private companies or those listed on stock exchanges.